-Since $c \leq 2$, it is efficient to ask buyer 2 to also acquire information rather than give the good immediately to buyer 1.
+Since $c \leq 3$, continuation generates an expected surplus of at least 3.2.
+Hence, it is now efficient to ask buyer 2 to also acquire information rather than give the good immediately to buyer 1.
 The good is then allocated to the buyer with the highest value (in case of a tie the good is given to one of the buyers at random).
 Hence, in an optimal search procedure, buyer 1 gets the good for sure if $v_1 \in \{1, 10\}$, but if $v_1 = 3$, he gets it for sure only when $v_2 = 1$ and with some probability when $v_2 = 3$, but does not get it at all when $v_2 = 10$.

-5 The incentive to acquire information
+5. The incentive to acquire information

 Thus far we assumed that information acquisition by each buyer is contractible.
 That is, a court can verify whether a buyer has failed to acquire information when being asked by the seller and can impose a large penalty on the buyer in this cases.
-In this section we will show that this assumption is not needed: the mechanism that we constructed in Section 4 provides buyers with proper incentives to acquire information.18
+In this section we will show that this assumption is not needed: the mechanism that we constructed in Section 4 provides buyers with proper incentives to acquire information.21

 In general, when information acquisition is not contractible, buyers might benefit from staying uninformed until they actually win the good (in which case they must, by assumption, acquire information before consuming the good).
 Being uninformed means that the buyers may not get the good when they should or get it when they should not.
-Nonetheless, buyers may benefit from staying uninformed since then they can save the cost of information acquisition in all the cases in which they fail to win the good.19 In the next theorem we show however that the mechanism that we constructed in Section 4 solves this incentive problem.
-Intuitively,
+Nonetheless, buyers may benefit from staying uninformed since then they can save the cost of information acquisition in all the cases in which they fail to win the good.22 In the next theorem we show however that the mechanism that we constructed in Section 4 solves this incentive problem.
+Intuitively, the transfers in this mechanism are designed such that the expected payoff of each buyer coincides with the seller's expected surplus.
+Since the seller has an incentive to acquire information in the optimal search

-18We continue to assume however that the seller can prevent buyers from acquiring information before they agree to participate in the mechanism.
+21We continue to assume however that the seller can prevent buyers from acquiring information before they agree to participate in the mechanism.
 What we show then is that it is not necessary to also assume that the seller can force buyers to acquire information once they agree to participate and are instructed to learn their values.
 The problem that we consider in this section differs therefore from that in the literature on precontractual information acquisition in mechanism design (see Crémer and Khalil (1992), Crémer, Khalil and Rochet (1998a,b), and Lewis and Sappington (1997)) where an agent may learn his type before accepting the principal's contract.

-19This consideration, which arises due to the fact that the seller faces multiple potential buyers, is completely absent in the literature on precontractual information acquisition mentioned above which considered single agent models.
+22This consideration, which arises due to the fact that the seller faces multiple potential buyers, is completely absent in the literature on precontractual information acquisition mentioned above which considered single agent models.